Castelo da Dona Chica: Architecture

 The castle is located in a rural property, four kilometres (4 km) from the centre of Braga, on an ample property encircled by wall and dense vegetation.

 The four-storey structure and its spaces are a mixture of popular styles and materials, using a diverse palette of styles.
 Isolated, the spaces have specific aesthetics, connected using bridging elements (materials and decorative themes).
 From the analysis of the constructive details, one can descern the importance that image had in its construction.
 The windows are wood or iron, or still, executed with both materials, making it difficult to determine whether their treatment was part of the building's construction or if they were part of the architectural design of the architect Korrodi.
 In contrast, the roof tiles are signed by the designer, while their colour (green) integrates into the landscape, something the rest of the building refuse to do.

 The surrounding forest, includes several exotic species (such as the medicinal plant Pau Santo, Brazilian almond and pine trees), in addition to various national species (like palm, eyucalyptus, maple, wild pine, chestnut, Portuguese cedar, camellia, Mimosa), with pedestrian trails.
 Also, the site includes a small lake with grotto, that includes fake stalagtities following the Romantic-style, attempting to mimic the medieval era.
-The space follows the nationalistic language, copying the natural world, in preference to a wood, rather than a geometric Baroque garden.
+The space is the logical consequence of a romantic attitude that aimed to emulate the medieval, in pursuit of a language of national purity, as well as emulating nature, preferring the 'woodland' to the geometrical Baroque garden.